GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

 # Importing a post from another WordPress site

-This recipe demonstrates how we can import a post from another WordPress site, by connecting to its GraphQL endpoint, fetching the data, and importing it locally.
+This recipe demonstrates how we can import a post from another WordPress site.

-(Not demonstrated here, but also possible is to connect to its WP REST API endpoints).

-## When associated resources already exist

-Mention that the "slug" is the common ID between origin and local websites.
-Then, if the local website already has a post with that same slug, the process is halted.

-Use Gato GraphQL on other end, then can execute this GraphQL query:
+## GraphQL query to import a post from another WordPress site

+The GraphQL query below connects to an upstream website's GraphQL endpoint, fetches the data for a specific post, and imports it locally.
+(The query can also be adapted to fetch data the WP REST API.)

+The resources referenced in the post must all exist:

+- The author
+- The featured image (if any)
+- The categories
+- The tags

+Slugs are used as the common ID between the upstream and local sites.
+If any of the resources does not exist in the local site, the GraphQL query prints an error and halts the process.

 ```graphql
 query InitializeDynamicVariables